ootbingo/oot-bingo-generator/doc/BALANCING.md

 ### Combining synergies in a row

-Before looking at the synergy filters, it's important to understand how synergy numbers of multiple goals get combined to a total synergy.
+Before looking at the synergy filters, it's important to understand how synergy values of multiple goals get combined to a total synergy.
 Imagine we have a row containing three goals with a `hovers` synergy: *4 Compasses* with 2, *Shadow Temple Boss Key* with 1.5 and *Beat the Water Temple* with \*1.
 What is the total amount of `hovers` synergy in this row?
-By default, the **highest number always gets dropped**, and the rest gets summed.
+By default, the **highest value always gets dropped**, and the rest gets summed.
 So in this example, the row has a `hovers` synergy of `1.5+1=2.5`.

 This rule goes for any amount of goals: in the case of two goals, the higher number gets removed and only the lower